 If the channels become dirty or warped, the power window motors may become damaged and eventually burn out.
 If the motor sounds like it is straining, or makes grinding/lugging noises it will more than likely need to be replaced in the near future.
 Cleaning the channels and making sure the windows are properly aligned will prevent damage.

 A shimmy at around 70 mph on early 944's appears to be a very common problem.
 No one is sure why it exists, but it may have something to do with the front suspension's VW rabbit origins.
-A wheel-on-the-car balance job frequently helps minimize the problem.
+A proper wheel balancing generally solves the problem.

 Symptoms such as: doesn't set speed, speed fluctuates, speed increases, etc. are generally caused by a bad cruise controller.
 The control box is above the hood release catch inside the car.
 It looks like a long, thin, rectangular metal box.
 Apparently one or more components can go bad inside, which leads to all kinds of intermittent problems.
 This is not the only thing that can go wrong with the cruise control system, but is very common.
 If possible, have your mechanic or a friend with the same car swap boxes and see if it fixes your problem.

-(Note: if anyone has information on repairing CC boxes, please let me know so I can add it to the FAQ.)
+(Note: if anyone has information on repairing cruise control boxes, please let me know so I can add it to the FAQ.)

 The heater valve has been moved to a different location (above the oil filter) in later models.
 The retrofit can be done by a novice mechanic.
 New hoses must be ordered.
-The changeover occurred in approximately 1988/89.
+The changeover occurred in 1987 for the 944S model.

-Age and high temperature combine to make the coolant overflow tank swell and eventually fail.
+Age and high temperature combine to make the coolant overflow tank swell, crack, and eventually fail.
 Replacing it before it fails entirely would be a very good idea.
 They run around $120 new.

 This pump is supposed to run for 30 seconds after the car is shut off, circulating water through the turbocharger.
 You can hear it running if it is operating properly.
 The pump is assembled in two sections, with age and heat the motor shaft binds and stops working.
 The hoses at the bottom of the pump create stress and this can cause a misalignment of the motor shaft.
 Readjusting the pump housing in the pump clamp may unbind the pump.
-A replacement unit runs about $175.00. (p/n 951 606 130 01)
+A replacement unit runs about $210.00, part number 951-606-130-01.

 A very bad design and a very common failure.
-The official Porsche component is used to be very expensive.
-Recently PCNA made available the hinge-only part (944 552 553 01 01C) which is much cheaper (approximately $13).
+The official Porsche component used to be very expensive.
+Recently PCNA made available the hinge frame part 944-552-553-01-01C (left hand drive) 945-552-553-01-01C (right hand drive) which is much cheaper.
 Steel after market replacements are also available.